RubenFredriksson/DofusTranslate/README.md

 - **Read Mode** - Automatically detects the location of your Dofus chat and translates the text to your desired language.
 - **Write Mode** - Allows the user to type in their preferred language and translate the text into their desired language.
 The text is placed straight into the Dofus Chat.
 - **Export** - Saves translated text to your system as a .txt file.
+- **Speech To Text** - Allows the user to speak in their preferred language through their default microphone.
+The text is input into the GUI which can then be translated and placed straight into the Dofus Chat.

 #### Rationale
 In October 2022, a major update was implemented in Dofus that merged players from different parts of the world onto a single server.
 Unfortunately, this led to communication challenges among players due to language differences, which has led to a sense of segregation within the community and reduced motivation to play.
 To address this issue, I developed an application that bridges the communication gap and facilitates seamless interaction among all players.